 F L O R E N C E B U C H A N A N

-Buchanan, a committed New Yorker, grew up in London, so her passion for ideas and for the magic of creating things is infused with an irrepressible British sense of fun.
+Florence is the lead creative director, art director, filmmaker and strategic thinker at Project Buchanan.
+She is also a committed New Yorker who grew up in London so her passion for ideas and for the magic of creating things is infused with an irrepressible British sense of fun.

-Buchanan has worked at JWT, BBDO, Deutsch, TBWA, Y&R, R/GA, Grey, Doremus, McCann, Digitas, Merkley, Saatchi Wellness, Weiss Whitten and Chiat\Day, among many others.
+Florence has worked at JWT, BBDO, Doremus, Merkley, Weiss Whitten and Deutsch, and freelanced at Wunderman Thompson, TBWA, Y&R, R/GA, Grey, Grey Health, McCann, Digitas Health, Juice, Strikeforce, Saatchi Wellness and Chiat\Day, among others.

 C O N T A C T